ytgov/Travel-Authorization/web/src/pages/README.md

 The current naming conventions for pages is pretty random, but over time it will hopefully become more consistent and similar to this example.

+## Constraints

+1. It should take minimal effort to figure out where to add a new page component, and what to call for a given user centric URL.
+3. It should be easy to add page variations. e.g. edit vs. non-edit
+4. Route names must be unique.
+5. It should be easy to find a component given the vue-router route name.
+2. It should be easy to find the page component for a given URL.

 ## Directory Structure

 For example

 ```bash
 src/
 ├── pages/